This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Eat a variety of healthy foods: Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Ask if you need to be on a special diet.

-- Get plenty of exercise: Ask your caregiver about the best exercise plan for you.
+- Get plenty of exercise: Ask your healthcare provider about the best exercise plan for you.
 Exercise may help decrease fatigue and improve your symptoms.

 - Do not smoke: If you smoke, it is never too late to quit.
 Smoking increases your risk of further lung problems.
-Ask your caregiver for information if you need help quitting.
+Ask your healthcare provider for information if you need help quitting.

 - You have a fever.